mircealungu/mircea/notes/Who-Is-Afraid-Of-AGI.md

 ![](../docs/assets/jim_is_not_afraid_of_agi.png)

-And below is the text version, although it's quite superfluous, I think the image says it all, and better.
+Below is the text version, although it's quite superfluous, I think the image says it all, and better.

-*Text version...*

 **